-What is hair rebonding?
+What is Hair Rebonding?

-Hair rebonding is a process that involves a chemical straightening treatment that chemically relaxes your hair and ending up in straighter and smoother hair by changing the actual structure of the hair.
+Hair rebonding is a process that involves a chemical straightening treatment that chemically relaxes your hair and ends up in straighter and smoother hair by changing the actual structure of the hair.
 Heat is used to break the amino acid bonds of the hair and once the bond is broken, hair can be refashioned in another way changing the structure of the hair.
 You can change the shape of your hair no matter how straight or curly they are through hair rebonding treatment.

 The process of hair rebonding takes a long time, so it's better to cancel the other plans of the day.
 9-10 steps are involved in the hair rebonding process.